The Southwark Arbitration Service was set up to resolve disputes between the council and its tenants and between the council and leaseholders.

 How does it work and what to expect at a hearing

-The arbitration tribunal is not a part of the Council and composition of the panel is as follows: one elected tenant or leaseholder representative, an independent chairperson and a councillor.
+The arbitration tribunal is not a part of the council and the composition of the panel is as follows: one elected tenant or leaseholder representative, an independent chairperson and a councillor.
 A qualified housing law expert acts as a legal advisor to the panel.

-Both you as the tenant or leaseholder, and us as the council can go to the hearing and be represented.
+Both you as the tenant or leaseholder, and we as the council can go to the hearing and be represented.
 The tribunal may call witnesses and question any witnesses that are called.

 The tribunal panel will allow you to question the officer representing us and any witnesses.
-The tribunal aims to provide written judgment within twenty eight days of the hearing.
+The tribunal aims to provide written judgment within 28 days of the hearing.

 The decisions of the panel are binding on both the tenant or leaseholder and the council.